-The Personnel Director shall advise the appointing powers as to the availability of employees for layoff and demotion, requests for transfer and reinstatement, and of eligibles on promotional or open employment lists for the class.
+The Personnel Human Resources Director, or designee shall advise the appointing powers as to the availability of employees for layoff and demotion, requests for transfer and reinstatement, and of eligibles on promotional or open employment lists for the class.

 If it is neither possible to fill the vacancy by certification from a layoff list, nor to the County's best interest to fill it by transfer or demotion, certification shall be made from an appropriate eligible list, provided such list is available.
 If an appropriate list is not in effect, appointment of a provisional employee may be made.